raviultimate/party-hall-booking-management/README.md

 ### Expenses Management
 - View all expenses with search and category filtering
-- Add new expenses with category classification
+- Add new expenses with category classification (both booking-specific and generic expenses)
-- Edit expense details
+- Edit expense details with rich text description
+- Auto-attribution of expenses to the logged-in user
 - Delete expenses
+- Form validation with visual feedback

 ## Deployment

 This project is configured for deployment on Vercel.
+Follow these steps to deploy:

+1. Create a GitHub repository and push your code
+2. Create a Vercel account at [vercel.com](https://vercel.com)
-Simply connect your GitHub repository to Vercel and it will automatically deploy.
+3. Connect your GitHub repository to Vercel
+4. Add the following environment variables in the Vercel dashboard:
+   - `MONGODB_URI`: Your MongoDB connection string
+   - `NEXTAUTH_URL`: The URL of your deployed application
+   - `NEXTAUTH_SECRET`: A secure random string for session encryption
+5. Deploy the application

+After deployment, you can share the Vercel URL with others to use the system.